-- ▶ Late charges of \$25.00 will be added the 20th of each month for all past due tuition. - ➢ If an account becomes one month delinquent, the child may be suspended from school until the balance is paid unless satisfactory arrangements for payment have been made with the administrator. - Should a family elect to withdraw a child from Auburn Classical Academy, for any reason, it is that family's responsibility to inform the school in writing and to fulfill all financial obligations. - > Single payments should be made by check or draft on or before June $15^{th}$ , 2024. - Quarterly payments should be made by check or draft on or before July 15th and October 15th, 2024; January 15th and April 15th, 2025. - > Monthly payments are due on or before the $15^{\text{th}}$ of each month, June 2024 to May 2025. - > If the $15^{\text{th}}$ of the month falls on a holiday or weekend, the draft will occur the next business day.
+- □ Late charges of \$25.00 will be added on the 20th of each month for all past due tuition. □ If an account becomes one month delinquent, the child may be suspended from school until the balance is paid unless satisfactory arrangements for payment have been made with the administrator.
+ACA reserves the right to withhold student records until any outstanding balances are paid in full. □ Should a family elect to withdraw a child from Auburn Classical Academy, for any reason, it is that family's responsibility to inform the school in writing and to fulfill all financial obligations. □ Single payments should be made by check or draft on or before June 15th, 2025. □ Quarterly payments should be made by check or draft on or before July 15th and October 15th, 2025; - January 15th and April 15th, 2026.

+☐ Monthly payments are due on or before the 15th of each month, June 2025 to May 2026. - informing payments are due on or before the 13° of each month, raise 2023 to trialy 2020. - ☐ If the 15th of the month falls on a holiday or weekend, the draft will occur on the next business day.